EvanKomp/aide/docs/component_specification.md

 ---

 ## 1. Variant and Mutation Classes
+These classes define proteins and functionality to apply mutations to those sequence strings.
+Data classes are utilized here.

 ### `Variant`
 - `__init__(self, parent_sequence: str=None,  mutation: Union[Mutation, MutationSet], id: str=None)`: Initialize with a sequence.